Bulimba Barracks Master Plan

-Council's priority has been to guide development in line with community expectations and support the development of infrastructure including upgrades of local intersections, provision of riverfront green space and opportunities for community events and retention of local heritage.
+Council's priority has been to guide development in line with community expectations and support the development of infrastructure upgrades including the provision of a riverfront public park as well as opportunities for community events and the retention of local heritage.

 Draft City Plan amendment package

 Council adopted a Temporary Local Planning Instrument (TLPI) on 7 June 2016 under the provisions of the Sustainable Planning Act 2009 to ensure that the development outcomes of the master plan are met.